bekk/bekk-christmas/post/javascript/javascript-addition.md

 | NaN               | NaN           |

 Wrapping up, addition is not as easy as we know from mathematics.
-However, if you remember some of the most important conversion you will save yourself from some headaches from time to time!
+However, if you remember some of the conversion rules above you might save yourself from some headaches in the future!